bismuthfoundation/Bismuth-FAQ/Hypernodes/tmp.md

 * `sudo ufw allow 6969` to open the HN port
 * `sudo ufw allow 5658` to open the node port
 (do both)

+Please also store both reg and unreg bis url for future use (like raising your collateral)

 ## Wait